Battle of Mannheim (1799): Background

-Meanwhile, an Austro-Russian army under Alexander Suvorov had cleared most of Italy of its French occupiers.
+Meanwhile, an Austro-Russian army under Alexander Suvorov had expelled the French from most of Italy.
 In the Battle of Novi on 15 August 1799, the Allies suffered 8,200 casualties, mostly Austrian, but chased the French army back into its last narrow slice of Italian territory near Genoa.
 During this time, the Austrians were very successful in reducing the French-held fortresses in Italy.
 By 11 September, the only Piedmont fortress that remained in French hands was Cuneo.

 At this time there was a major change in Allied strategy which apparently originated with William Grenville, 1st Baron Grenville, the British foreign minister.
 According to the plan, Suvorov was to march north into Switzerland with 20,000 Russians to join 45,000 newly arrived Russians under Alexander Korsakov near Zürich.
 These soldiers would be assisted by 18,000 Austrians led by Friedrich Freiherr von Hotze.
 Meanwhile, the British agent William Wickham would raise an army of 20,000 Swiss.
 The mostly-Russian force was supposed to invade France across the Jura Mountains.
 As soon as Korsakov's army was situated, Charles was to move north into southern Germany with 60,000 Austrians and invade France across the upper Rhine.
 Tsar Paul I of Russia and Francis II, Holy Roman Emperor approved this plan and issued the necessary orders which arrived at Charles' headquarters on 7 August.
 In fact, the archduke was reluctant to carry out the plan, since he believed that splitting up the Coalition armies was a mistake.
 In the end, bad timing ruined the new scheme; Charles would leave Switzerland too early and Suvorov would arrive in Switzerland too late.

 However, Archduke Charles was not quite finished with Switzerland.
 The Austrian general tried to gain a bridgehead across the Aare River at Döttingen.
 Success here would drive a wedge between Masséna's left wing and his center, compelling the French commander to withdraw from his position facing Zürich.
 On the morning of 17 August, Charles massed 35,000 troops and battery of 40 cannons opposite his intended crossing place.
 The Austrians were favored by good luck because Masséna was visiting his right wing that day and the defending 5th Division was under a temporary commander, Étienne Heudelet de Bierre.
 Also, there was an early fog to hide the bridge builders from French view.
 As it happened, Michel Ney was nearby and by noon he and Heudelet assembled 12,000 men in the vicinity.
 The Austrian engineers blundered by selecting a poor site for their bridge and there was no covering force to protect the crews from French snipers.
 By 6:30 pm the effort failed and the Austrians asked for a truce so they could take up their bridge, which Ney granted.
 On 22 August, Ney transferred to the Army of the Rhine.